Crown of Queen Alexandra

 The Crown of Queen Alexandra was the consort crown of the British queen Alexandra of Denmark.
 It was manufactured for the 1902 coronation of King Edward VII and Queen Alexandra.
+It is now in the royal collection.

 Background

 Queen Victoria's death in January 1901 ended 64 years of the United Kingdom lacking a crowned queen consort, and Prince Albert of Saxe-Coburg and Gotha had not been crowned as a consort.
 Traditionally, queens consort had been crowned with the 17th century Crown of Mary of Modena.
 However, in 1831, Adelaide of Saxe-Meiningen was crowned with a 4 half-arched new small crown, the Crown of Queen Adelaide, because the Modena crown was judged unsuitable for use.

 In 1902 it was decided to use neither the Modena nor Adelaide crowns for the first coronation of a queen consort in seven decades.
 Instead it was decided to create a brand new consort crown, to be named after Queen Alexandra.